Testing the Addition of an Experimental Medication MK-3475 (Pembrolizumab) to Usual Anti-Retroviral Medications in Patients with HIV and Cancer

 - Cardiovascular disease that meets one of the following: congestive heart failure (New York Heart Association class III or IV), active angina pectoris, or recent myocardial infarction (within the last 6 months)

-- Active tuberculosis (TB): * Patients who are undergoing first month of therapy (RIPE or equivalent) for active TB * Patients with TB immune reconstitution syndrome (IRIS) requiring corticosteroids ** Note: patients who are receiving therapy beyond month one of initial therapy with no evidence of TB IRIS requiring corticosteroid therapy, or those receiving treatment for latent tuberculosis (INH or alternative) may be eligible after discussion with the protocol P.I.
+- Active tuberculosis (TB) or atypical mycobacterial infection: * Patients who are undergoing undergoing systemic antibiotics for active mycobacterial infection * Patients with TB immune reconstitution syndrome (IRIS) requiring corticosteroids ** Note: patients who are receiving treatment for latent tuberculosis (isonicotinylhydrazide [INH] or alternative) may be eligible after discussion with the protocol P.I.

 - Cirrhosis with Child-Pugh score of B or C

-- Uncontrolled hepatitis B virus (HBV) infection, defined as plasma HBV DNA detectable by polymerase chain reaction (PCR) * Note: the following will NOT be exclusionary: ** A positive hepatitis B serology indicative of previous immunization (i.e., hepatitis B surface antibody [HBsAb] positive and hepatitis B core antibody [HBcAb] negative), or a fully resolved acute HBV infection ** Patients with chronic HBV suppressed by appropriate antiretroviral therapy with activity against HBV, as outlined in DHHS guidelines
+- Uncontrolled hepatitis B virus (HBV) infection, defined as acute liver failure or protracted, severe course, as indicated by total bilirubin > 3 mg/dL (or direct bilirubin > 1.5 mg/dL), international normalized ratio > 1.5, encephalopathy, or ascites * Note: the following will NOT be exclusionary: ** A positive hepatitis B serology indicative of previous immunization (i.e., hepatitis B surface antibody [HBsAb] positive and hepatitis B core antibody [HBcAb] negative), or a fully resolved acute HBV infection ** Patients with chronic HBV suppressed by appropriate antiretroviral therapy with activity against HBV, as outlined in DHHS guidelines

 - Uncontrolled hepatitis C virus (HCV) infection, defined as plasma HCV RNA detectable by PCR * Note: the following will NOT be exclusionary: ** Positive HCV serology but no detectable HCV RNA, indicative of spontaneously cleared HCV infection ** Patients who have been successfully treated for HCV as long as therapy for HCV has been completed